All TopicsNewsCultureJapanese Snacks & CandyFood & DrinkTravelEntertainmentMember Spotlight

 Yunker Royal Premium 50

 With a name that sounds like a battleship, Yunker Royal Premium 50 contains 14 active ingredients ready to fight that cold and stop it in its tracks (or at least keep it at bay for a little while).
-It also contains something called Mamushi which is from a Japanese Viper, so it’s not suitable for vegetarians, unfortunately.
+It also contains something called Mamushi, which is from a Japanese Viper, so it’s unsuitable for vegetarians.

 Zena F-0 50ml

-Zena has a few ‘F’ varieties, such as the ‘F-ii’ for tiredness, but for colds it has to be the original, F-0.
-This powerful little number has all the carrots you’ll need, as well as six other valuable herbs, to create a quick-acting combination.
-The taste is undeniably strong, so we recommend this for anyone who’s brave enough.
+Zena has a few ‘F’ varieties, such as the ‘F-ii’ for tiredness, but for colds, it has to be the original, F-0.
+This powerful little number has all the carrots you’ll need and six other valuable herbs to create a quick-acting combination.
+The taste is undeniably strong, so we recommend this to anyone who’s brave enough.

 Tiovita 50ml

-Recommended by a number of sites during our research, Tiovita from Taiho Pharmaceuticals is said to be great to combat colds.
+Recommended by a number of sites during our research, Tiovita from Taiho Pharmaceuticals is said to be great for combating colds.
 It also tastes good and is one of the cheapest on this list.
 Containing Vitamin B, taurine, and caffeine among its ingredients, this is one hell of a pick-me-up.

 Energy Drinks for Hangovers